What is the Brocken Spectre? A misty figure in the fog

-The Brocken Spectre is also called a Brocken bow or mountain spectre.
+The Brocken Spectre also has the nickname Brocken bow or mountain spectre.
 It takes its name from the Brocken, a peak in the Harz Mountains in Germany.
-This region is known for frequent fogs.
-Johann Silberschlag, a German Lutheran theologian and natural scientist, is said to have described the Brocken Spectre in 1780.
-It has since figured in literature about the region and elsewhere.
+This region has frequent fogs.
+Johann Silberschlag, a German Lutheran theologian and natural scientist, observed and described the Brocken Spectre in 1780.
+It has since figured in stories about the region and elsewhere.

 At times, your shadow in a Brocken Spectre will appear enormous, but this is an optical illusion.
 At his great website Atmospheric Optics, Les Cowley explains why the shadow of the Brocken Spectre can appear so huge: